Zensavona/theme-zen/README.md

 Another thing to note: the bio text which sits underneath the image is just hardcoded html in the `_includes/themes/zen/default.html` file - handle this as you wish (I couldn't be bothered implementing a cleaner solution for this, but including another file with a bio is not a difficult task if you wish to do so)

+Also included is a `index.html` file which displays a basic list of posts and dates, feel free to modify this.

 Enjoy!